doctrine-extensions/DoctrineExtensions/README.markdown

 Notice: **This branch is compatible with Doctrine2.0.x versions** and will be maintained only to support 2.0.x branch.
-All latest features and functionality updates are on **master** branch and compatible with upcomming releases of Doctrine2.1
+All latest features and functionality updates are on **master** branch and compatible with upcoming releases of Doctrine2.1

-This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.
+This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficiently.
 This package contains mostly used behaviors which can be easily attached to your event system of Doctrine 2 and handle the records being flushed in the behavioral way.
 List of extensions:

 - Tree - this extension automates the tree handling process and adds some tree specific functions on repository. (closure or nestedset)
-- Translatable - gives you a very handy solution for translating records into diferent languages.
+- Translatable - gives you a very handy solution for translating records into different languages.
 Easy to setup, easier to use.
 - Sluggable - urlizes your specified fields into single unique slug
 - Timestampable - updates date fields on create, update and even property change.
-- Loggable - helps tracking changes and history of objects, also supports version managment.
+- Loggable - helps tracking changes and history of objects, also supports version management.

-Currently these extensions support **Yaml**, **Annotation**  and **Xml** mapping.
+Currently these extensions support **Yaml** and **Annotation** mapping.
 Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.

 **Notice:** from now on there is only one listener per extension which supports ODM